20 IRA Mistakes to Avoid

 7) Not Contributing Later in Life

 True, investors can't make Traditional IRA contributions post-age 70 1/2.
 They can, however, make Roth contributions, assuming they or their spouse have enough earned income (from working, not from Social Security or their portfolios) to cover the amount of their contribution.
 Making Roth IRA contributions later in life can be particularly attractive for investors who don't expect to need the money in their own retirements but instead plan to pass it on to their heirs, who in turn will be able to take tax-free withdrawals.
+(Roth IRAs aren't currently subject to required minimum distributions, though President Obama's recent budget proposal included a provision that would impose RMDs on Roth IRA holders.)

 8) Not Gifting With IRAs